anusha-murali/anusha-murali.github.io/index.md

 The probability of false positive is the probability that all hash functions return 1.

-With $m$ bins and $kn$ balls, the probability of false positive is,
+With $m$ bins and $kn$ balls analogy, the probability of false positive is,

 $$
 P \approx (1-e^{-kn/m})^k